tedheikkila/ez-budget/README.md

     ![](./public/images/hw19-5.png)

-* when internet/data restored post request to Robot 3T db's ez-budget is completed
+* when internet/data is restored the post request is sent to Robot 3T db (local level case)

    ![](./public/images/hw19-6.png)